taylorrain/Microridge_Curviness_Analysis/README.md

 * This program was created as the final project for the class EEB 177, Spring 2019

 ### Acknowledgements
+* Aaron van Loon - miroridge deconvolution program
-* Aaron van Loon - data
+* Aaron van Loon and Kaiser Atai - data
 * Dr. Emily Curd and Daniel Chavez - guidance

 ### References